 Our Evaluation Process

-Our dyslexia evaluation process consists of standardized, norm-referenced assessment tools which are administered by licensed practitioners.
+Our dyslexia evaluation process consists of standardized, norm-referenced assessment tools that are administered by licensed practitioners.
 The evaluation generally includes four components:

 Cognitive Skills Assessment